10up/epio-sample/README.md

 **Key Difference from Standard Elasticsearch:**
 - Uses Subscription ID and Token instead of username/password
-- Index names must be prefixed with your subscription ID (e.g., `subscription-id--index-name`)
+- Index names must be prefixed with your subscription ID (e.g., `subscription-id-index-name`)
 - This is handled automatically by the `Config` class

 ### Step 2: Create the Index